Book a class

 After booking your program, you will receive more information to help your students prepare for a visit to the Aquarium and their exciting class.
 Please read all correspondence from registration@seattleaquarium.org carefully as we try to cover everything you need to know about what to expect from your field trip.
 Still have questions?
 Please visit our school group FAQ.

-This fall, classes will be available between 10am and 12:30pm on Tuesdays, Wednesdays and Thursdays, from November 4 to December 11, 2025.
-We are NOT able to offer two concurrent classroom programs this fall.
+On-site classes are available for booking from January 6 through May 29, 2026; on Tuesdays, Thursdays and Fridays, 10am–2pm.
+We are not able to offer two concurrent classroom programs at this time.
 We apologize for any inconvenience and appreciate your understanding.

-Information about 2026 bookings will be published on our website as soon as it’s available.
+Information about when 2026 bookings will open to all groups will be posted to our website as soon as it’s available.
 You can receive updates about registration and other news for educators by signing up for our Seattle Aquarium mailing list (specifically by checking the “educator news” box).

 Before you book...